jondashkyle/mediaSize/readme.md

 `npm install mediasize`

 Simple DOM module which replicates the css `background-size` attribute, but on any block element.
+Take a look at [an example](http://github.com/jondashkyle/mediaSize).

 ## Setup